-Guide to Funding
+Guide to Playground Funding

-Funding Sites & organisations
+Playground Funding Sites & Organisations

 Charities, schools and community groups have the opportunity to apply for funding for local projects that require financial assistance to the ASDA Foundation.
 Grants of between £5,000 and £10,000 are available for good causes and community groups in your local area.

 Aviva Community Fund offers support and project funding.
-The scheme supports projects related to health and wellbeing, activities for children and young people and support for family life.
-If your project will have positive effects on your community have a look at the guidelines on the Aviva site.
+The scheme supports projects related to health and wellbeing, activities for children, and young people and support for family life.
+If your project will have positive effects on your community, have a look at the guidelines on the Aviva site.

 Small, medium and large grants are available.
 The Bank of Scotland supports people and local communities across Scotland.
-Local, regional and national charities passing the eligibility test for selected grants may apply.
+Local, regional, and national charities passing the eligibility test for selected grants may apply.
 All three grant levels are open in four stages throughout the year.

 Children in Need is the BBC’s UK corporate charity.
 They provide grants to projects which focus on children and young people who are disadvantaged.
 Grant programmes are open all year and are awarded three to four times a year.

 The Big Lottery Fund aims to bring improvements to communities and the lives of people most in need.
-Areas targeted include health, education, environment and charitable purposes.
-Organisations in the public, private and third party sectors can apply for funding.
+Areas targeted include health, education, environment, and charitable purposes.
+Organisations in the public, private, and third party sectors can apply for funding.

-The Foundation has two distinct grant-making strands: the Main Grants Programme and a Small Grants Programme which is currently under review.
+The Foundation has two distinct grant-making strands: the Main Grants Programme, and a Small Grants Programme which is currently under review.
 It is worth visiting their criteria as they have supported schools to a large degree in the past.

-Community Foundations manage and allocate funds donated by individuals, statutory bodies and charitable trusts.
+Community Foundations manage and allocate funds donated by individuals, statutory bodies, and charitable trusts.
 Funds are targeted at projects that make a genuine difference to local communities.
 Only local community groups and voluntary organisations can apply.

-Community Matters offers a funding support service that consists of a large amount of capacity building help sheets and access to both our monthly funding newsletter and also the funding database which allows you to search for smaller local funds as well as national funders.
+Community Matters offers a funding support service that consists of a large amount of capacity building help sheets and access to both our monthly funding newsletter and also the funding database, which allows you to search for smaller local funds, as well as national funders.

 Small, medium and large grants are available for different groups with different aims.
-Comic Relief aim to provide funding for groups looking to create and support social change in local areas across the UK and other parts of the world.
+Comic Relief aims to provide funding for groups looking to create and support social change in local areas across the UK and other parts of the world.
 Local, regional and national charities and community groups may apply.

 Supports a number of trusts through the Landfill Communities Fund in the areas of the country where Cory Environmental provides waste management services.
 Playing field and play area projects should be eligible under the Community Improvement funding stream.